rmello4d/TheSustainableDeveloper/README.md

 Self-Sustainability.

 We (developers) know how often we abuse ourselves in front of a computer.

-Is it possible to be establish a sustainable practice ?
+Is it possible to be establish a sustainable coding practice ?
 Yes.

 Probably no other culture has dedicated more time in understanding the body and mind as have the Yogis.
 There is an untapped value in the crossing of these worlds: developers and yogis have lots in common.